ANTARUXA/stickers-blender/README.md

   You can find also in the `base_node` two properties to do scale.
 Both `ScaleX` and `ScaleY` axis can be scaled and keyed.

-2. And custom properties to animate the other sticker features:

 * Flip